 It also helps when you're trying to understand the usual office politics, so you don't make any enemies or step on any toes.

-You can even win friends and influence people if you truly listen to what they are saying.
-Because is there anything more frustrating, or annoying, than someone who constantly talks over you and shows no clear interest in what you have to say?
+You can even win friends and influence people if you genuinely listen to what they are saying.
+That's because there is there anything more frustrating, or annoying, than someone who continually talks over you and shows no apparent interest in what you have to say?
 I dislike those types of people.
 You can see their eyes glazing over when you finally take a small chance to speak.
 And then they're just waiting for the next cue to bore you with their endless drivel.

-Take it from me, one of the easiest ways to make friends, not enemies, is by listening to what other people are saying... actually listening, and being interested in finding out more.
+Take it from me, one of the easiest ways to make friends, not enemies, is by listening to what other people are saying.
 Show that you're listening by asking further questions.

 Understand how the agency works